st-iliev/AutomationExercise/Automation Exercise/documentation/Test Cases/UI/PaymentDone page.md

 4. Click on "Continue" button.

 **Expected Results:**
 - The invoice file is downloaded successfully and  content of the downloaded invoice file matches the expected content "Hi Matthew Tudor, Your total purchase amount is 0.
-Thank you."
-- The user is redirected to home page.
+Thank you.".The user is redirected to home page.

 ### Test Case 3: Verify Successful Subscription from paymentdone page.